 Deletions in the foreign database affect the secondary in a manner defined by the flags parameter.
 See Foreign Indices in the Berkeley DB Programmer's Reference Guide for more information.

-The DB->associate\foreign() method returns a non-zero error value on failure and 0 on success.
+The Db::associate_foreign() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.